I learn the most from my students and

-After switching concentrations three times (from biology to political science to art history), Dr. Thurber finally earned his BA in psychology from Harvard University in 1991 says Dr. Thurber.
+After switching concentrations three times (from biology to political science to art history), and spending a gap year earning a Diplôme d’Etudes Supérieur at the University of Caen, Dr. Thurber earned his BA in psychology from Harvard University in 1991 says Dr. Thurber.
 “The Role of Silent Inturn Pauses in the Comprehension of Speech is something no one has ever read, but it taught me how to do rigorous scientific research.
-Plus, I now have an uncanny but utterly useless ability to tell you where you can pause in a sentence to create the most comprehension problems for your listeners.”
+Plus, I now have an uncanny but useless ability to tell you where you can pause in a sentence to create the most comprehension problems for your listeners.”

 Just when I think I have something about child development or parenting figured out, my own boys show me the score.
 I love it.
 And I love them for keeping me humble.
 There is no greater educational endeavor–and no greater joy–than being a parent.
-I’d take a child’s love and candor over a paper diploma any time.”
+I’d take a child’s love and candor over a paper diploma any day.

 Dr. Thurber’s upcoming book, Fumble, reveals what parents can learn from their parenting mistakes

 A dedicated teacher from a young age, Dr. Chris has more than 30 years of experience working with camps and independent schools.